Yenadis

 The Yenadis also spelled Yanadi are one of the Scheduled tribes of India.
 They live in Andhra Pradesh in Nellore, Chittoor and Prakasam districts.
 The tribe is divided among three subgroups: the Manchi Yanadi, Adavi Yanadi, and Challa Yanadi.

+The Yenadis are the largest tribal group in Andhra Pradesh.

+The Yenadis are a scheduled tribe with deep knowledge of local flora and fauna, thriving through traditional hunting and gathering lifestyles based in Andhra Pradesh.

+Despite modern challenges, they sustain their unique culture through resilience and community bonds.

+Origin

 Yanadhi is a corruption of the word "Andati" (Aborigines), meaning "having no beginning."form.

-In the early 20th century, they were still living a hunter-gatherer lifestyle.
 Edgar Thurston speculated their name was derived from the Sanskrit anadi, 'without origin.'
 Some claim to be the original inhabitants of their region, others claimed to be descended from the Chenchus.
 At the time a local tradition claimed they had provided food for a saint a long time before, who had taught them how to drive out snakes from their area.
-They used to live on Sriharikota, which later became the launch site for ISRO.

 At the turn of the 20th century, the Reddi Yanadis were cooks in Reddy households, who didn't mingle with other subsections of the tribe.

-Others followed a hunter-gatherer lifestyle, and occasionally were employed as watchmen.
-They have immense knowledge of the surrounding forests, flora, fauna and herbs.
-They ate forest fauna and gathered fruits of the forest.
+Historical Perspective of the Yenadis: A Narrative Journey Through Time

+Ancient Origins and Early Settlements

+The historical narrative of the Yenadis (also spelled Yanadis) begins in the shadowy depths of pre-Dravidian antiquity, with their origins shrouded in etymological mystery and scholarly debate.
+Their very name reflects this uncertainty—derived from the Sanskrit "anadi," meaning "those whose origin is not traceable," or alternatively from "a" (privative) and "nathu" (lord or protector), suggesting a people who remained outside the established order of landed rulers.
+Some linguistic evidence points to "Andati" meaning "aborigines" or "having no beginning," reinforcing their ancient status as original inhabitants.

+Archaeological and historical records trace their presence across the Eastern Ghats ecosystem, establishing themselves as indigenous custodians of forests and coastal environments from the Nallamala Forest complex in the north to the Seshachalam Hills in the south.
+This vast territorial expanse, encompassing transitional zones between forests and agricultural areas, water bodies and cultivated fields, positioned the Yenadis uniquely as "plain tribes" who specialized in managing ecotones—the biodiverse boundary areas where different ecosystems converge.

+The recorded history of their primary stronghold at Sriharikota dates back to Tamil Sangam literature from around 300 BCE, when the island was known as Palaverkada or Vadugarmunai, with tradition holding that the aboriginal Yanadi tribe had inherited and managed these forest territories for generations.
+Simultaneously, their settlements dotted the Seshachalam Hills, with communities strategically positioned at locations like Padma sarassu (by water tanks under foothills), Karakambadi (at barren hill foothills), and Siddala palle (near Seshachalam forests), demonstrating their sophisticated understanding of landscape management across diverse ecological zones.